-The related parties with whom the Group and the Company transacted with during the financial year include the followings:
+Related parties with whom the Group and the Company transacted with during the financial year include the following:

-Related parties Nature of relationship Kumpulan Wang Simpanan Berhad ("KWSP") KWSP has significant influence over the Company.
-Significant shareholder of the Company and related by virtue of Dato' Mohamad Nasir Ab Latif and Mohamad Hafiz Kassim, the Directors of the Company being the nominees of KWSP.
+Related parties Nature of relationship Kumpulan Wang Simpanan Berhad ("KWSP") KWSP has significant influence over the Company. , Significant shareholder of the Company and related by virtue of Dato' Mohamad Nasir Ab Latif and Mohamad Hafiz Kassim, the Directors of the Company being the nominees of KWSP.
 KWSP is also an Agency of the Government of Malaysia.
 59 INC Sdn.
-Bhd. ("59 INC") Related by virtue of the Company owning 30.00% equity interest in 59 INC. Sentral REIT (formerly known as MRCB-Quill REIT) Related by virtue of the Company owning 27.94% equity interest in Sentral REIT.
+Bhd. ("59 INC") Related by virtue of the Company owning 30.00% equity interest in 59 INC. Sentral REIT Related by virtue of the Company owning 27.94% equity interest in Sentral REIT.
 Kwasa Land Sdn.
 Bhd.
 Related by virtue of the Company owning 70.00% equity interest in Kwasa Sentral Sdn.
 Bhd.
 It is also subsidiary of KWSP.